During the snowstorm the white sky flattens to infinity.

 Fleming continued.
 “After Misery Bay you must go inland to Silver Water and then to the Sandy Lake camp.
 From there you will drop your sledges off in Meldrum Bay, rest, turn around and come back.
 It’s a lot easier coming back.”

 Fleming frowned, then smiled.
 His smile hardened again into a frown.
 “Your suggestion is fine.
 I trust Otter.
 You should too.
-He may insist otherwise but he is a good man.”
+He may once have fallen, but now he is redeemed.
+He is a good man.”

 The trek from Providence to Misery Bay was bleak.
 The dull daylight varied through shades of rust to iron grey.
-The wind began to blow from the south and though it was warmer than the north wind it blew strongly and the water blown off the Lake chilled them to their bones.
-On the third day out the Lake splashed them so heavily that they had to take refuge in a limestone cave.
+The wind began to blow from the south and though it was warmer than the north wind, it blew strongly.
+The water blown off the Lake chilled them to their bones.
+On the third day out, the Lake splashed them so heavily that they had to take refuge in a limestone cave.
 After hours of effort they finally built a fire.
-On Otter’s advice they waited until they were completely dry before continuing.

 While they warmed themselves they had little to do but talk.
 Gavin began.
 “My friend, sometimes you speak like a native.
 Sometimes you speak like a Catholic.”